transcend-io/helm-charts/README.md

 ## Configuring Sombra

-Following is the list of enviroment variables supported by Sombra for its configuration.
-Please check out our detailed [guide](https://docs.transcend.io/docs/security/end-to-end-encryption/deploying-sombra) on self-hosting Sombra configuration.
+The following is a list of enviroment variables supported by Sombra for its configuration.
+Please check out our detailed [guide](https://docs.transcend.io/docs/security/end-to-end-encryption/deploying-sombra) on self-hosting Sombra.

 | Variables                              | Required                                                                       | default                                                                                                                    | secret | Description
 | -------------------------------------- | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |